YusefAN/leap-climsim-kaggle-5th/README.md

 ### Low-Res-High-Res-Mixed

-The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) datasets had the following architecture:
+The 3 best-performing models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) datasets were all bidirectional LSTMs with outfitted with various FFNNs.
+They all shared the following features:

+\begin{enumerate}
+    \item Linear layer expanding the input dimension
+    \item Bidirectional LSTM (6 layer deep) with hidden dimension ranging from 256 to 320
+    \item The LSTM output is put into an 1D average pooling layer and a mean layer (along the dimension with length 60, which is the repeated 60 times)
+    \item The original input, the LSTM output, 1D average pooling output, and the mean are all concatenated
+    \item A series of linear layers then produce the final 368-element output sequence
+\end{enumerate}

+For 2 out of 3 of the models, an additional linear layer (not pictured in the diagram) with a softmax activation is used to compute an "attention" for computing the $8\times 1$ flattened output.

 ![alt text](LowResHighResArchitecture.jpg)

-@TODO TEXT DESCRIPTION

-## Data Processing and Training
+## Training

+### Low-Res-Aqua-Mixed

-We universally found that training using a Huber loss function with \(\delta = 1\) significantly improves the model's performance.
+When training the model, the raw .parquet files from uploaded Kaggle datasets are re-saved as files each with 1000 data points.
+The number of files used in a single batch can then easily be varied.
+Typically, our batch sizes were 4-5 files or 4000-5000 data points.
+We found that training using a Huber loss function with $\delta = 1$ noticeably improves the model's performance.\\

-### Low-Res-Aqua-Mixed Pipeline

-#### Preprocessing
-The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the [script](https://github.com/leap-stc/ClimSim/blob/main/for_kaggle_users.py) provided in the main ClimSim repository, into parquet files corresponding to the folder name.
-The parquet files were uploaded as Kaggle datasets.
-For more details, refer to the ./preprocessing folder.

-#### Training

-When training our models, the following steps were taken:
-1. **Downloading the data**: Load the raw .parquet files from uploaded Kaggle datasets.
-2. **Process Batches**: Read in each file and output batch sizes of 1000 as torch.float64 files.

-Trained with a batch size of 4-5x1000.
+A single model is trained on the mixed low-res and aqua-planet data to completion.
+Then, the same model is fine-tuned using slightly different procedures (varying SWA and checkpoint averaging parameters) to create distinct models that ensemble effectively.
+Training to completion takes approximately 24 hours on a single 4090 GPU.

 For more details, refer to the .training/low-res-aqua-mixed folder.

-4. **Standardization**: Discuss standardization

-Trained using a multistep LR scheduler with gamma = 0.65.

-To reduce training time of multiple models, trained a single model on low_res + aqua dataset.
-Then, finetuned that model with difference SWA and checkpoint averaging parameters to create distinct finetuned models that could ensemble effectively.

-### Low-Res-High-Res-Mixed Pipeline
+### Low-Res-High-Res-Mixed

-@TODO

-EMA equipped with a beta value of 0.99.
+For each step during training, a batch of low-res data and a batch of high-res data are evaluated using the model.
+The loss function for the step is a weighted combination of the loss on the low-res data and the high-res data.
+The loss functions used are a combination of MSE and MAE loss functions.
+About 72\% of the total loss weight is placed on the MAE of the low-res data, 6\% on the MSE of the low-res data, 22\% on the MAE of the high-res data, and $<1\%$ on the MSE of the high-res data. \\

+The best-performing models were equipped with EMA and trained with a batch size of about 7000 data points.
+Training takes about 12 hours when trained locally on a computer with 6 RTX 4090 GPUs. \\

 ## Inferencing